threefoldfoundation/threefold_data/content/blog/threefold_token_built_for_growth/threefold_token_built_for_growth.md

 *Catch a [glimpse of the future](https://threefold.io/blog/post/future_tft_ecosystem/) of the TFT ecosystem to learn more!*

-## The Internet of Internets as a catalyst for Token Growth
+## The Internet of Internets as a Catalyst for Token Growth

 ThreeFold is not only for believers in open source and decentralization.
 ThreeFold, and TFT, are needed.
 TFT is [much more](https://forum.threefold.io/t/what-is-the-real-value-of-tft/3143) than a simple token.
 It energizes the ThreeFold Grid and the [expansion](https://threefold.io/blog/post/four_phases_of_threefold/) of a truly decentralized Internet.
 There are many new ecosystem developments, tech advancements and building blocks for the Internet of Internets happening all around.